How to Go Live in Discord

 If you want to join another user’s stream, you need to be a part of the same voice channel.
 Once the user starts streaming, you’ll see the ‘live’ notification next to the user’s icon in the channel list.

 When you join the streaming voice channel, you can double-click the streaming window to go to the full screen.
-In addition, you can manage the volume of the stream and you can drag the small streaming window around and resize it according to your preferences.
+In addition, you can manage the stream’s volume, and you can drag the small streaming window around and resize it according to your preferences.

 Adding Overlay to Your Live Stream

-The Discord Overlay widget allows you to use most of the features of the app while you’re playing the game in full screen.
+The Discord Overlay widget allows you to use most of the app’s features while you’re playing the game in full screen.
 Thanks to the integration of Overlay and Go Live features, you can easily start your stream without exiting the game’s full-screen mode.

 - Launch a game that you want to play.